skypjack/entt/README.md

 ```

 The idea is to create different caches for different types of resources and to
-manage each of them independently and in the most appropriate way.<br/>
+manage each one independently and in the most appropriate way.<br/>
 As a (very) trivial example, audio tracks can survive in most of the scenes of
 an application while meshes can be associated with a single scene and then
 discarded when the user leaves it.